ishanmitra/aws-ml-classification/README.md

 ## Overview<a name="overview"></a> ##
-This is a project in Udacity’s AWS Machine Learning Engineer Nanodegree geared towards building an ML workflow.
+This is a project in Udacity’s AWS Machine Learning Fundamentals Nanodegree geared towards building an ML workflow.

 The project uses a sample dataset called CIFAR to simulate an image classification model.
 The machine learning workflow for Image Classification is deployed using AWS resources such as, `sagemaker` and `boto3` SDKs, image-classification built-in algorithm, Lambda functions and Step Function Workflow, and SageMaker model monitor and endpoint.